13 Mistakes to Avoid When Buying a Used Travel Trailer

 Sometimes, sleazy dealers of used RVs will try to convince you that your state doesn’t require a transfer title.

-Don’t take their word for it.
-Instead, make a quick call to your local tag officer, and inquire about the rules.
+Do not take their word for it.
+Instead, quickly call your local tag officer and inquire about the rules.

 Chances are you’ll require one, and not having a title on a used trailer can be a red flag.